 - A little vanilla and a couple of eggs round out the party.

-- Then blend the dry ingredients including oatmeal, flour, and cinnamon (which adds an oomph of spicy warmth).
+- Then blend the dry ingredients including oatmeal, flour, and cinnamon.

 Layer 2